limsammy/samuelharrison.net/_posts/2017-06-03-project-enigma.markdown

     </div>
 </div>

 However around 1940, with the assistance of fellow codebreaker [Gordon Welchman](https://en.wikipedia.org/wiki/Gordon_Welchman), Turing made the monumental breakthrough that led to our eventual victory.
 He and Welchman created what many refer to as the foundation for modern computing: The [Bombe Machine](https://en.wikipedia.org/wiki/Bombe).
 This reduced the work of breaking the Enigma code _significantly_.
-It was designed to discover the daily settings used in the Enigma machine:
+It was designed to discover the daily settings used during each encryption process:

 - The set of rotors in use and their relative positions,
 - the rotor core start position,
 - the message decryption key,
 - and the specific layout of the actual wiring in the plugboard.

-Convinced their encryption could not be broken, this misplaced sense of invulnerability resulted in the Germans using their machine for _all sorts_ of communication: troop movements, planned invasions and attacks, naval and Luftwaffe activity, and most important of all, the immense wealth of wartime secrets known to Germany's secret services.
+Convinced their encryption could not be broken, this misplaced sense of invulnerability resulted in the Germans using their machine for _all sorts_ of communication: troop movements, planned invasions and attacks, naval and Luftwaffe activity, wehrmacht transmissions, and most important of all, the immense wealth of wartime secrets known to Germany's secret services.

 # How The Machine Worked